Advanced Visualizations

 The Options Object

-The chartOptions function returns an object that defines the chart options.
 This object contains various properties that configure the appearance and behavior of the chart.

 Here are some common properties you can set in the options object:

-• title: The title of the chart.
+: The title of the chart.xAxis

-• xAxis: Configuration options for the x-axis.
+: Configuration options for the x-axis.type

-• data: The data to be displayed on the x-axis, this is an array of values.
+: The data to be displayed on the x-axis, this is an array of values.
 In the example above, we used the country names.

-• yAxis: Configuration options for the y-axis.
+: Configuration options for the y-axis.type

-• type: The type of the y-axis (e.g., category, value).
+: The type of the y-axis (e.g., category, value).
 This is most commonly set to 'value'.

-• type: The type of the series (e.g., line, bar, pie).
+: The type of the series (e.g., line, bar, pie).

-• legend: Configuration options for the legend, which displays the series names.
+: Configuration options for the legend, which displays the series names.

 The Series Property

-Let's go deeper into the series property, which is an array of series objects.
 Each series object defines a data series to be displayed on the chart.
-This means you can visualize multiple data series on the same chart.

-The data property of the series object contains an array of values that represent the data points for the series.
 This array should correspond to the x-axis data, and each value should align with a specific category on the x-axis.
-The length of the data array should match the length of the data array in the x-axis configuration.

-The type property specifies the type of the series, such as line, bar, or pie.
-The data object can change based on the type of series you choose.
+property specifies the type of the series, such as line, bar, or pie.

-Go to the ECharts documentation about chart types to see detailed examples of different chart types and their configurations.
-This specific link shows the configuration options for a pie chart.
 For any other chart type, go to the sidebar, select the series tab, and choose the chart type you want to explore.
-Within the chart type, you will find the data property and its configuration options.

 Here is an example of a line chart with multiple data series: